lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 singing](https://www.churchofjesuschrist.org/imgs/018574004b3011ed9712eeeeac1ed5077b180cfe/full/%21500%2C/0/default)

-For more information, see “Instructions for Singing Time and the Children’s Sacrament Meeting Presentation.”
+For more information, see “Instructions for Singing Time and the Children’s Sacrament Meeting Presentation” in Come, Follow Me.
 See also 12.1.6 and 12.3.4 in this handbook.

 12.1.6